cliff-rosen/fractal-bot/_specs/fractal_bot_functional_spec.md

 The Fractal Bot system enables deep collaboration between users and an AI assistant to solve complex questions through a pipeline-oriented approach to workflow development and execution.

-he system consists of four key entities that work together:
+The system consists of four key entities that work together:

 1. **User**: The human operator who:
    - Poses questions and tasks